bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-09-10-motorcycle-diaries.md

-<![endif]-->

-In December 1951, 23-year-old medical student Ernesto Guevara, who in the future would become the iconic revolutionary leader ‘Che’, took a long motorcycle trip with his friend Alberto Granado on a Norton named
-La Poderosa II (The Powerful One).
+In December 1951, 23-year-old medical student Ernesto Guevara, who in the future would become the iconic revolutionary leader ‘Che’, took a long motorcycle trip with his friend Alberto Granado on a Norton named  La Poderosa II (The Powerful One).
 They left Cordoba in central Argentina, headed first to Buenos Aires to visit Ernesto’s family, then speeded west to the coast of Chile, then north along the Pacific seaboard through Peru and Colombia, ending up in Venezuela in July 1952.
-This six-month mini-Odyssey, full of mishaps and chance meetings, was the basis for Guevara’s book
-_The Motorcycle Diaries_, an impressionable, idealistic youth’s thoughtful commentary on his road encounters and the harsh realities of South American life, which became a backpack classic in the 1960s when Che’s fame was at its height.
+This six-month mini-Odyssey, full of mishaps and chance meetings, was the basis for Guevara’s book  _The Motorcycle Diaries_, an impressionable, idealistic youth’s thoughtful commentary on his road encounters and the harsh realities of South American life, which became a backpack classic in the 1960s when Che’s fame was at its height.

 In these morally more slippery times, the need for such positive political certainty has led to a revival of interest in Guevara, the most obvious manifestation of which is the elegiac new road movie based on the book from Brazilian director Walter Salles, which stars Gael Garda Bernal, possibly the most brilliant young actor of his generation, as Che and Rodrigo de la Serna as Granado.
 The film avoids the tub-thumping clichés of the average biopic, choosing to portray the dawning of Guevara’s social conscience by inference and mood rather than through overt political statement – at least until the climactic moment when he swims the Amazon in Peru from the bank where the medical workers sleep to the camp where the lepers they tend reside.
 Salles also weaves in close-u p photographic studies of South America’s poor.